afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > put_pending_profile_content(set_profile_content)
 Set new pending profile content for current account.

-Set new pending profile content for current account.
 Server will switch to pending content when next moderation request is accepted.  # Restrictions - All content must not be moderated as rejected. - All content must be owned by the account. - All content must be images.

 ### Parameters